It’s about time I find out for myself what all the hype is about and I’m dragging you into this wonderland with me, for company.

 I made my first scoby.'Scoby' is an acronym for symbiotic culture of bacteria and yeasts.Click To Tweet

 I followed the instructions on this site here and I got this:

-It actually worked, I am such a skeptic at times and after 2 days of no change I really didn’t believe it was going to work.
-I noticed changes at 3 days and although, as you can see here, it was a very thin layer I dived in to give the it a go.
+It actually worked, I am such a sceptic at times and after 2 days of no change, I really didn’t believe it was going to work.
+I noticed changes at 3 days and although, as you can see here, it was a very thin layer I dived in to give it a go.

 I made a small batch of tea with:

 - 1 litre of warm water poured over,